sgchris/models_dates_manager/README.md

-# models_dates_manager
+# Models dates manager

-Manage models by dates - multashka.com
+Manage models list by dates
+- every date has several models
+- every new date contains all the available models by default